Hradešice

 Hradešice is a municipality and village in Klatovy District in the Plzeň Region of the Czech Republic.
 It has about 400 inhabitants.
-The historic centre of the village is well preserved and is protected by law as a village monument zone.
+The historic centre of the village is well preserved and is protected as a village monument zone.

 Hradešice lies approximately 25 km east of Klatovy, 50 km south of Plzeň, and 104 km south-west of Prague.

-Administrative parts
+Administrative division

-Villages of Černíč and Smrkovec are administrative parts of Hradešice.